admindatahandbook/book/testing/index.md

 With differential privacy, statements about risk are proved mathematically---rather than supported heuristically or empirically.
 The definition of differential privacy also has a compelling intuitive interpretation: inferring information specific to an individual from the outcome of an analysis preserving differential privacy is impossible, including whether the individual's information was used at all.

-#### Differential Privacy is a Standard, not a Single Tool {-}
+#### Differential Privacy Is a Standard, Not a Single Tool {-}

 Differential privacy is a standard which many tools for analyzing sensitive personal information have been devised to satisfy.
 Any analysis meeting the standard provably protects its data against a wide range of *privacy attacks*, i.e., attempts to learn private information specific to individuals from a data release.[^diffpriv8]

-#### Differential Privacy is Designed for Analysis of Populations, not Individuals {-}
+#### Differential Privacy Is Designed for Analysis of Populations, Not Individuals {-}

 Differentially private analyses can be deployed in settings in which an analyst seeks to learn about a population.
 For example, when statistical estimates (such as counts, averages, histograms, contingency tables, regression coefficients, and synthetic data) are computed based on personal information, the privacy of the individuals in the data needs to be protected.

 #### The Differential Privacy Guarantee {-}

-It is mathematically guaranteed that the recipient of data release generated by a differentially private analysis will make essentially the same inferences about any single individual's private information, whether or not that individual's private information is included in the input to the analysis.
+It is mathematically guaranteed that the recipient of a data release generated by a differentially private analysis will make essentially the same inferences about any single individual's private information, whether or not that individual's private information is included in the input to the analysis.

 The differential privacy guarantee can be understood in reference to other privacy concepts, such as opt-out and protection of personally identifiable information (PII):